xxivk/Ludwig-Image-Recognizer/Docs/2_Create_Dataset.md

 Before training our model, we need to convert the images inside the `simpsons_dataset` folder into a CSV file for better handling.
 To do this, follow these steps:

-1. Navigate to the `Utilities\convert_image_to_CSV.py` file.
+1. Navigate to the `utilities.py` file.
-2. Modify the path on line 5 to your current dataset path.
+2. Modify the path from line 84 to your current dataset path.
-3. Set the `csv_file_path` variable to the desired output CSV file name.

 Once these steps are completed, you will have your dataset in CSV format and ready to use for training the model!